henrybhowell/Baseball-Stats/README.txt

 BaseballDataImporter.py -> imports scraped data into mySQL database (takes about 20 minutes to run)

+Steps for compiling stack:
+	Prep) scrape data using py files in scraping directory and save to csv in data directory
+	1) Run BaseballDataImporter.py to populate database
+	2) Run procedure scripts in sql directory to create procedures and functions to query data
-index.php -> through running a localhost via PHP within the WebPage folder through the command "php -S localhost:3333"
+	3) a localhost via PHP within the WebPage directory through the command "php -S localhost:3333"
 		+ then navigate to the index.php file on the localhost
 		+ assets/php -> contains each PHP handler page that runs each procedure from procedures.sql